 Social workers assist with the emotional and social needs of people with an Acquired Brain Injury and their families.

-Speech therapists are responsible for the evaluation and treatment of problems with speech and language, auditory, cognitive (comprehension), attention, writing, reading and expression skills.
+Speech therapists are responsible for the evaluation and treatment of disabilities with speech and language, auditory, cognitive (comprehension), attention, writing, reading, and expression skills.